discos/doc/user/noto/Checklist.rst

 Checklist for schedule-based observations
 *****************************************

-Notice that actions can take place locally or remotely.
+Notice that actions can take place either locally or remotely.

 **Login control system(1)**
 *Locally*: login on discos-manager using the discos credentials.
-*Remotely*: connect via VNC to discos-manager with the proper credentials and instructions that can be provided by local staff.
+*Remotely*: connect via VNC to discos-manager with the proper credentials and instructions provided by local staff.
 **login your user or poject home(2)** you can ssh into discos-manager with proper credentials.